 Unlike backlinks, this section focuses solely on the domain of the page you’re auditing.
 Surfer suggests topically relevant pages, as well as where (on the audited page) it can be placed.
 A good internal linking strategy can communicate an individual page’s importance both to users and search engines!

 We consider this section the most important part of the audit, as it assists you in comprehensively covering the keywords input into the Audit.
 As well as giving you a list of key phrases, Audit will compare the amount your page uses them against competitors and highlights contextual examples of their implementation.
 Words are sorted by their relevance, meaning you can easily discern the most crucial words and phrases that have been underutilized on your audited page.
 You can also see exactly how many times you should be adding or removing a keyword(s) so that it sits in the optimum range.

 See the NLP label?
 These are applied to words and phrases Google thinks are important.
 NLP entities can also help Google to interpret your content better!
 We strongly recommend you implement them in a natural manner that is conducive to the readability and goals of your page.

-Beyond simple number-counting, the word count has data points on total words in your content, a number of sub-headings, paragraphs, and words in bold.
-You are given a suggested range to aim for, based upon what your competitors are doing; you’re unlikely to want to stand out too much from the crowd in this regard.
+Beyond simple number counting, the word count has data points on the total words in your content, a number of sub-headings, paragraphs, and words in bold.
+You are given a suggested range to aim for, based on what your competitors are doing; you’re unlikely to want to stand out too much from the crowd in this regard.